-Action Timing Status Action / Project Description External Partners 7-2.
+Action Timing Status Action / Project Description 7-2.
 WORK WITH STAKEHOLDERS AND INTERESTED FIRST NATIONS GOVERNMENTS ON AN INTEGRATED WATERSHED MANAGEMENT APPROACH TO ADAPT TO CHANGES in flows, groundwater storage and other stressors due to climate change.
-2018 Complete ► Finalized the Green Stormwater Infrastructure Common Design Guidelines.
-2017 - 2018 Complete ▶ Hosted 10 free Keyline Design workshops and 4 pilot farm visits for farmers, planners, and engineers.
-Project included working with local farmers to increase awareness and develop skills for improved rainwater management on their properties.
-The project reached over 210 farmers and other agricultural-focused professionals across the region.
-Results of the field studies can be found of the project website www.crkeyline. ca. Growing Forward 2, Investment Agriculture Foundations of British Columbia, Ardcorp, Climate Action Initiative BC Agriculture and Food, Province of BC, Federal Government 2017 - 2018 Ongoing • Climate adaptation strategies and actions are being incorporated into Watershed Protection programs, projects and activities within the GVWSA.
-A watershed-based approach is being taken to the assessment of vulnerability and adaptation to climate change.
-Climate adaptation strategies and actions are being developed in collaboration with federal and provincial agencies and other large water supply utilities in the Pacific Northwest.
-2018 Ongoing ► Measure number of wet-weather-related sewer volume permit exceedances (8 wastewater outfalls - 2 on SSI, 2 on Pender, 1 in Sidney, 1 in Port Renfrew, 2 in the Core).
-98 events/days 2018 - 2019 Ongoing ▶ Daylighting Bowker Creek Project RFP and Implementation of Feasibility Study.
-Province of BC, City of Victoria, District of Saanich, District of Oak Bay, Bowker Creek Initiative 2019 Planned ▶ Launch the Green Stormwater Infrastructure Common Design Guidelines.
+2018 Complete • Finalized the Green Stormwater Infrastructure Common Design Guidelines.
+2017 - 2018 Complete Hosted 10 free Keyline Design workshops and 4 pilot farm visits for farmers, planners, a Project included working with local farmers to increase awareness and develop skills for management on their properties.
+The project reached over 210 farmers and other agric professionals across the region.
+Results of the field studies can be found of the project w ca. 2017 - 2018 Ongoing Climate adaptation strategies and actions are being incorporated into Watershed Protect projects and activities within the GVWSA.
+A watershed-based approach is being taken to vulnerability and adaptation to climate change.
+Climate adaptation strategies and action in collaboration with federal and provincial agencies and other large water supply utilitie Northwest.
+2018 Ongoing Measure number of wet-weather-related sewer volume permit exceedances (8 wastew 2 on Pender, 1 in Sidney, 1 in Port Renfrew, 2 in the Core).
+98 events/days 2018 - 2019 Ongoing • Daylighting Bowker Creek Project RFP and Implementation of Feasibility Study.
+2019 Planned • Launch the Green Stormwater Infrastructure Common Design Guidelines.
 7-3.
 WORK WITH STAKEHOLDERS AND INTERESTED FIRST NATIONS GOVERNMENTS TO ADDRESS THE CAPACITY OF WASTEWATER TRANSMISSION AND TREATMENT SYSTEMS to manage and minimize elevated flows as a result of increased inflow and infiltration due to climate change-induced storms.
-2018 Ongoing ► Funded 2 First Nation Liaison positions through the Wastewater Treatment Plant project.
+2018 Ongoing • Funded 2 First Nation Liaison positions through the Wastewater Treatment Plant project.
 7-4.
 INCORPORATE CLIMATE-RELATED DISASTER PLANNING AND COMMUNICATIONS INTO PUBLIC OUTREACH ACTIVITIES.
-2018 Complete • Prepare Yourself Workbook - updated preparedness informational guidebook, which includes updates to preparedness in relation to severe weather risks due to climate changes in the region.
+2018 Complete Prepare Yourself Workbook - updated preparedness informational guidebook, which incl preparedness in relation to severe weather risks due to climate changes in the region.
 2018 Complete ▶ 26 Weeks to Preparedness Twitter campaign.
 2018 Complete Measuring Regional Public Preparedness.
-Through the Regional Emergency Management Partnership, conducted survey to measure levels of personal preparedness throughout the region.
+Through the Regional Emergency Management conducted survey to measure levels of personal preparedness throughout the region.